-7. Eligibility limits for legal aid
+7. Financial Eligibility criteria for legal aid

-- 7.1 The financial eligibility limits for the two civil legal aid schemes and the criminal legal aid scheme have been explained in paragraph 5 above.
-In Hong Kong the financial eligibility limits are reviewed annually to take account of changes in the Consumer Price Index and on a biennial basis to take into account of changes in private litigation costs.
+- 7.1 The financial eligibility limits for the two civil legal aid schemes and the criminal legal aid scheme are given in paragraph 5 above.
+In Hong Kong the financial eligibility limits are reviewed annually to take account of changes in the Consumer Price Index and on a biennial basis to take into account changes in private litigation costs.
 There is also a five-yearly review of the criteria for assessing financial eligibility of legal aid applicants. - 7.2 The DLA has the discretion to waive the upper limit of financial resources in civil cases which involve a breach of the Hong Kong Bill of Rights Ordinance (Cap.383, Laws of Hong Kong), or where an inconsistency with the International Covenant on Civil and Political Rights as applied to Hong Kong is an issue.
-For Criminal cases, the DLA has the discretion to grant legal aid even if the applicant's financial resources exceed the financial eligibility limit if he is satisfied that it is desirable in the interests of justice to do so, subject to payment of a contribution. - 7.3 Applicants who are refused legal aid for civil matters may appeal to the Registrar of the High Court or in Court of Final Appeal cases, to a Review Committee chaired by the Registrar of the High Court and whose decision is final.
-Applicants who are refused legal aid in criminal cases may apply to a judge for legal aid to be granted to him, provided that he passes the means test.
+For Criminal cases, the DLA has the discretion to grant legal aid even if the applicant's financial resources exceed the financial eligibility limit if he is satisfied that it is desirable in the interests of justice to do so, subject to payment of a contribution.